 “A brand is a voice, and a product is a souvenir.”

 The world’s most popular companies all have one thing in common – powerful brands.
 Pepsi Cola, Google, Facebook, McDonald’s, Lamborghini, Amazon, Nike – everybody instantly recognizes these names and what they stand for.
-These brands have so effectively mastered their brand strategies that people can recognize them from the content, the language, the emotions they use, and the ideas they promote without making the association overt.
+These brands have so effectively mastered their proprietary formulae for how to create a brand strategy that resonates so well with customers that people can recognize them from the content, language, emotions, and the ideas they use and promote without making the association overt.

 Modern customers demand authenticity and values they can relate to.
 Therefore, brands must be crystal clear on what they stand for because there’s no place to hide in the digital age.
 To ensure your business performs and stands out from the competition, you need a genuine and distinct brand strategy.

 In this guide, we’ll share sequential steps you can use to create a functional brand strategy that grows with you as your brand evolves.